e-tinkers/RS485/README.md

 The RS485 library enables you to send and receive data using the RS-485 standard with any RS485 - UART communication module or Arduino&reg; RS485 Shields.

-This library supports the [MAX13487E](https://datasheets.maximintegrated.com/en/ds/MAX13487E-MAX13488E.pdf), [MAX3485](https://datasheets.maximintegrated.com/en/ds/MAX3483-MAX3491.pdf), [MAX3157](https://datasheets.maximintegrated.com/en/ds/MAX3157.pdf) and equivalent chipsets.
+This library supports the [MAX13487E](https://datasheets.maximintegrated.com/en/ds/MAX13487E-MAX13488E.pdf), [MAX3485](https://datasheets.maximintegrated.com/en/ds/MAX3483-MAX3491.pdf), [MAX3157](https://datasheets.maximintegrated.com/en/ds/MAX3157.pdf) and equivalent chips.

 ## ArduinoRS485 versus this RS485 Library
-This library is based on the [ArduinoRS485](https://github.com/arduino-libraries/ArduinoRS485), the ArduinoRS485 was originally developed for Arduino RS485 Shields and Arudino SA.
-MKR series of Arduino boards.
-It is therefoere doesn't works for MCUs like ESP8266 and ESP32 and likely other non-AVR MCUs.
-This version of RS485:
+This library is based on the [ArduinoRS485](https://github.com/arduino-libraries/ArduinoRS485), the ArduinoRS485 was originally developed for Arduino RS485 Shield and the official Arudino MKR series boards.
+It is therefoere doesn't works for MCUs like ESP8266 and ESP32 and probably some other non-AVR MCUs.
+This version of RS485 library:
 - Adds supports for ESP8266/ESP32.
 - Add a Class construction and several `begin()` overloaded function for providing the flexibility in supporting other MCUs and configuration requirements.
 - Made corrections on some minor mistakes in the ArduinoRS485.
 - Remove a couple of useless methods from the RS485 Class.
+- Add a detail API documentation (see below).

-I decided to setup this library instead of submitting the changes as a pull request to the original ArduinoRS485 because it seems that it take quite long (no release since Aug 2021) for Arduino SA. to roll out a minor release.
+I decided to create this version as a separate library instead of submitting the changes as a pull request to the original ArduinoRS485 because it seems that it take quite long (no release since Aug 2021) for Arduino SA. to even roll out a minor release.

 ## Library API